knpuniversity/phpstorm/knpu/setup.md

 If you've never used PHPStorm before it does have a free trial period that you can use to see if it's going to work for you.

+***SEEALSO
+For even *deeper* information about PhpStorm settings and shortcuts, you can also check out [Beginner's Guide to PhpStorm - Tips & Tricks](http://www.ifdattic.com/beginners-guide-to-phpstorm-tips-tricks/).
+***

 ## UI Updates

 I'm working with a fresh version of PHPStorm, this is not how I want